sctyner/sctyner.me/content/authors/admin/_index.md

 Hi, I'm Samantha Tyner.
 Most people call me Sam.
 I'm an applied statistician and data scientist, with a wide range of skills and experiences.
 I became a statistician because **I want to use data to make a difference**.

-Currently, I'm the inaugural 2019-20 AAAS Science & Technology Policy Fellow at the Bureau of Labor Statistics in the Office of Survey Methods Research.
-Previously, I was a postdoctoral research associate in the [Center for Statistics and Applications in Forensic Evidence](https://forensicstats.org/) at Iowa State University.
+Currently, I am a Data Scientist at [Tritura](https://www.trituraig.com/), and a co-organizer of R-Ladies DC.
+Previously, I was the inaugural 2019-20 [AAAS Science & Technology Policy Fellow](https://www.aaas.org/programs/science-technology-policy-fellowships) at the Bureau of Labor Statistics in the [Office of Survey Methods Research](https://www.bls.gov/osmr/home.htm).
+Before moving to the D.C. area in 2019, I was a postdoctoral research associate in the [Center for Statistics and Applications in Forensic Evidence](https://forensicstats.org/) at Iowa State University.
 I earned my Ph.D. in Statistics from [Iowa State](https://www.stat.iastate.edu/) in 2017 where I worked with [Heike Hofmann](https://github.com/heike).

 I am passionate about:
 - Data visualization